sonic-net/SONiC/doc/transceiver-monitor-hld.md

 It's possible that when received the plug in/out event, the transceiver eeprom is not ready for reading, so need to give another try if first reading failed.

+#### 1.3.1 Transceiver plug in/out event implementation on mlnx platform ####

+On mlnx platform the event is exposed by mlnx SDK which reside in syncd container.
+A dedicated daemon mlnx-sfpd is added to mlnx syncd container which will register to mlnx SDK and listen for the SFP plug/in out event.

+When mlnx-sfpd get the event, it will populate it to STATE_DB. get_transceiver_change_event on mlnx platform will subscribe to STATE_DB and waiting for it.

+Since xcvrd does not talk to mlnx-sfpd directly, need to have some mechanism to notify xcvrd when mlnx-sfpd fail, so xcvrd can handle accordingly.
+The intermediate will still be STATE_DB.

+mnlx-sfpd will populate error when:

+1. not able to get correct sfp change event from SDK
+2. mlnx-sfpd itself failed for some reason.

+mlnx-sfpd will periodically write a timestamp to STATE_DB to show the liveness.
+On above two failure cases mlnx-sfpd will stop update the timestamp and exit.
+Related info will be logged as error indication to user.

+In the  mlnx implementation of 'get_transceiver_change_event',  it will check the timestamp every time when being called, if the timestamp is already outdated(more that two update interval period compare to current time), it will return an error.
+Xcvrd will know that mlnx-sfpd failed by getting the error, as a result, it will stop polling the dom info and clean all the transceiver info in the DB.

 ### 1.4 Xcvrd daemon flow ###

 Xcvrd will spawn a thread to wait for the SFP plug in/out event, when event received, it will update the DB entries accordingly.